-Student Schedule Breaks Lunch 6 or 7 hr/day 10 min. in the morning & 10 min. in the afternoon 30 min.
-5 hr/night 15 min. as scheduled by school administration n/a
+Student Schedule Breaks Lunch 6 hr/day 10 min. in the morning & 10 min. in the afternoon 30 min.
+5 hr/day 10 min. at mid-point of schedule n/a 4 hr/day 10 min. at mid-point of schedule n/a

-- 13. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - a.
-Future Professionals who leave the school premises or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - b.
-Future Professionals who leave the school premises at any time must sign the sign-out break sheet, clock out on the time clock and clock in upon return. - c.
-Day Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
-Future Professionals will not receive credit for the 30 minutes if they fail to clock in/out for lunch. - 14.
-Future Professionals can not clock in or out for another Future Professional. - 15.
-Future Professionals can not ask others to clock them in or out. - 16.
-Future Professionals must keep a record of all services performed each day on the service tracking sheet, which must be completed daily and turned in every month.
+- 13. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
+Students who leave school premises or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
+Students who leave school premises must clock out on the time clock and sign the sign-out sheet. - c.
+Day students must clock out on the time clock for lunch for 30 minutes every day.
+Students will not receive credit for the hour if they fail to clock in/out for lunch. - 14.
+Students may not clock in or out for another student. - 15.
+Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.

-PROFESSIONAL IMAGE (COLUMBIA & GREENVILLE CAMPUS)
+PROFESSIONAL IMAGE (COLUMBIA CAMPUS)